the Creative Commons Attribution 4.0 License.

 During the last deglaciation, short events have been recorded at the site of core MD77-191 during the 16–15.2 (HS1) and 12.6–11 cal ka (YD) time intervals (Fig. 5).
 The low Cdw values in the MD77-191 record are coeval with reductions in Corg in core SK237 GC04 during the HS1 and YD periods (Fig. 5).
 According to previous studies, extremely high Cdw values (>1 nmol kg−1) were reported to have been associated with enhanced surface productivity (Bostock et al., 2010; Olsen et al., 2016).
 However, the range of values of intermediate Cdw (0.58–0.85 nmol kg−1, HS1; 0.5–0.8 nmol kg−1, YD) from core MD77-191 during the last deglaciation is much lower compared with the Holocene Cdw values (>1 nmol kg−1) and thus may be associated with other processes such as a better ventilation, changes in the water mass source and/or depleted surface productivity (Fig. 6).
 Significant decreases in G. bulloides relative abundance of SK237 GC04 (Naik et al., 2017) and MD77-191 records were observed from the HS1 to B-A (Bassinot et al., 2011), and thereafter slight increases occurred in the YD (Fig. 5).
 These high values at both core sites during the HS1 and YD may indicate an enhanced surface productivity during these intervals (Fig. 5).
 This should have led to increased intermediate Cdw and organic matter preservation under low oxygen concentration conditions during the HS1 and YD.
 However, despite a low resolution for the MD77-191 Cdw record during the last deglaciation, we do not observe high values of intermediate Cdw during the HS1 and YD (∼0.7 nmol kg−1) compared with the late Holocene (∼1.59 nmol kg−1), especially at 16.5–16 cal ka.
 Although we cannot fully discard the influence of surface productivity on the intermediate Cdw in these time intervals, this apparent discrepancy seems to provide another piece of evidence for the influence of changes in water masses and/or ventilation during the HS1 and YD, in line with previous studies and proxies in the northern Indian Ocean (Bryan et al., 2010; Yu et al., 2018; Ma et al., 2019, 2020).

 Moreover, an increase in benthic δ13C values is observed during the HS1 and YD in the northern Indian Ocean (e.g., Duplessy et al., 1984; Curry et al., 1988; Naqvi et al., 1994; Jung et al., 2009; Ma et al., 2019) (Fig. S3).
 The increase in the different benthic δ13C records during the HS1 and YD in the western Arabian Sea, Pacific Ocean and BoB is interpreted as reflecting the northward expansion of AAIW (Pahnke and Zahn, 2005; Jung et al., 2009; Ma et al., 2019) (Fig. S3).
 The decreased B-P age obtained from marine sediment cores from the Arabian Sea and the Bay of Bengal during the same intervals could confirm enhanced vertical mixing in the Southern Ocean (Bryan et al., 2010; Ma et al., 2019).
 The transition in the εNd and Δ14C records during the deglaciation also indicates a strong northward penetration of AAIW within the North Atlantic and Bay of Bengal (e.g., Cao et al., 2007; Pahnke et al., 2008; Pena et al., 2013; Yu et al., 2018).
-In addition, during the HS1 and YD, a decrease in the [CO32-] record from core MD77-191 also suggests the release of CO2 from the deep ocean in the deglacial period through the expansion of AAIW (Ma et al., 2020).
+In addition, during the HS1 and YD, a decrease in the [CO] record from core MD77-191 also suggests the release of CO2 from the deep ocean in the deglacial period through the expansion of AAIW (Ma et al., 2020).
 These time intervals are associated with better ventilation in the Southern Ocean (e.g., Anderson et al., 2009; Skinner et al., 2010), which led to enhanced vertical ventilation resulting in increased production of intermediate water masses (AAIW) (Anderson et al., 2009).

 As mentioned before, previous studies have suggested an enhanced northward flow of southern sourced intermediate water mass AAIW, observed also in the Atlantic, Pacific and Indian oceans during the last deglaciation (e.g., Pahnke et al., 2008; Bryan et al., 2010; Poggemann et al., 2017; Yu et al., 2018; Ma et al., 2019, 2020), indicating that the source of intermediate water masses may be partly the same in these oceans.
 Thus, as the benthic δ13C values collected from the north Indian Ocean could better constrain the influence of AAIW in the two studied cores (Naqvi et al., 1994; Jung et al., 2009; Ma et al., 2019, 2020) (Fig. S3), we can also compare the range values of AAIW Cdw from both studied cores with data from the Atlantic and Pacific oceans at intermediate water depth during the HS1 and YD (Cdw, 0.3–0.9 nmol kg−1; Umling et al., 2018; Valley et al., 2017).
-Thereafter, we could get the ranges of Cdwδ13C values of AAIW during these intervals, based on the benthic δ13C records in the Indian Ocean (Naqvi et al., 1994; Jung et al., 2009; Ma et al., 2019, 2020) as well as benthic Cdw values from the Pacific and Atlantic oceans (Valley et al., 2017; Umling et al., 2018) at intermediate water depths (Fig. 7).
+Thereafter, we could get the ranges of Cdw–δ13C values of AAIW during these intervals, based on the benthic δ13C records in the Indian Ocean (Naqvi et al., 1994; Jung et al., 2009; Ma et al., 2019, 2020) as well as benthic Cdw values from the Pacific and Atlantic oceans (Valley et al., 2017; Umling et al., 2018) at intermediate water depths (Fig. 7).
 Unfortunately, the resolution of both intermediate Cdw and benthic δ13C from core MD77-176 (northeastern BoB) are very low for the HS1 and YD events, making it difficult to extract reliable information.
 Thus, we have decided to focus on the results from core MD77-191 (0.5–0.85 nmol kg−1) during these two time intervals; these results are in good agreement with the collected dataset (Fig. 7).
 Thus, the benthic Cdw results provide new evidence for tracking the northern flow of AAIW in the northern Indian Ocean, which increased during the HS1 and the YD.

 Taken together, Cdw, the B-P age offset, benthic δ13C, εNd and Δ14C records reported from the northern Indian Ocean all suggest strong upwelling and enhanced northern flow of AAIW from the Southern Ocean during the HS1 and the YD.
 Thus, the variations in these records can provide strong evidence for the hypothesis that Southern Ocean upwelling played a vital role in the increase in atmospheric CO2 in the deglacial period (Anderson et al., 2009; Skinner et al., 2010, 2014).
 However, Kohfeld et al. (2005) suggested that although physical processes (such as ventilation) are involved in the glacial–interglacial atmospheric CO2 change, the biological pump may also contribute nearly half of the observed changes in CO2 during the glacial–interglacial transitions.
 As shown above, the HS1 event is characterized by reduced surface productivity, as revealed by the lower percentage values of G. bulloides in core MD77-191 (Bassinot et al., 2011) and by several studies of cores located in the eastern and western Arabian Sea within the Oxygen Minimum Zone (e.g., Schulz et al., 1998; Altabet et al., 2002; Ivanochko et al., 2005; Singh et al., 2006, 2011; Naik et al., 2017).
 This reduced productivity at a millennial timescale suggests that the entire biological factory was related to the reduced monsoon intensity during the North Atlantic Heinrich events (e.g., Singh et al., 2011; Naik et al., 2017).
 Thus, a weaker biological production could also have contributed to the two-step increase in atmospheric CO2 during the last deglaciation, at least for the HS1 period.

-Changes in benthic foraminiferal Cd/Ca and assemblages were reconstructed on core MD77-191 (1254 m water depth) located off the southern tip of India, as well as on core MD77-176 (1375 m water depth) from the northern BoB, in order to reveal the evolution of intermediate-water circulation and paleo-nutrient changes in the northern Indian Ocean since the last deglaciation.
-We reconstructed seawater Cdw concentration by converting H. elegans Cd/Ca. Benthic Cd/Ca ratios are mainly influenced by changes in surface productivity and intermediate–bottom-water ventilation.
+Changes in benthic foraminiferal and assemblages were reconstructed on core MD77-191 (1254 m water depth) located off the southern tip of India, as well as on core MD77-176 (1375 m water depth) from the northern BoB, in order to reveal the evolution of intermediate-water circulation and paleo-nutrient changes in the northern Indian Ocean since the last deglaciation.
+We reconstructed seawater Cdw concentration by converting H. elegans .
+Benthic ratios are mainly influenced by changes in surface productivity and intermediate–bottom-water ventilation.

 Results indicate that assemblages 2 and 3, reflecting high bottom-water oxygen conditions and a low flux of organic matter, dominated between 17 and 6 cal ka, corresponding to a poor-productivity time period.
 The typical late Holocene assemblage indicates a relatively low oxygen level and meso- to eutrophic deep-water conditions, associated with high surface productivity.
 The early Holocene (10–6 cal ka) corresponds to a low in productivity associated with depleted Cdw in intermediate water.
 These observations seem to result from enhanced monsoon precipitation and increased river inputs from the Himalayan rivers, which led to more marked stratification in the BoB and a reduction in primary and export productivity.
 At the southern tip of India, the decrease in vertical mixing is also associated with a reduction in summer wind forcing resulting from the northward displacement of the ITCZ during summer (Bassinot et al., 2011).
 During the late Holocene (5.2–2.4 cal ka), the increased intermediate Cdw concentrations of cores MD77-191 and MD77-176 indicate enhanced surface productivity in the southeastern Arabian Sea and in the northeastern BoB, corresponding to weakened monsoon intensity and rainfall, in agreement with other local records and reconstructions of the paleo-monsoon strength.
 Thus, our results clearly show the strong control of intermediate-water Cdw during the Holocene by orbitally driven changes in summer monsoon productivity.

-As far as millennial-scale variability is concerned, during the last deglaciation, decreased intermediate Cdw concentrations during the HS1 and the YD are coeval with increased benthic δ13C, depletion in [CO32-] and decreased B-P age offsets.
+As far as millennial-scale variability is concerned, during the last deglaciation, decreased intermediate Cdw concentrations during the HS1 and the YD are coeval with increased benthic δ13C, depletion in [CO] and decreased B-P age offsets.
 These observations indicate that the low Cdw values in intermediate water mainly resulted from the increased northward flow of AAIW during the HS1 and YD intervals.
 These signals also provide strong evidence for the important role of enhanced Southern Ocean ventilation in the CO2 increase during the last deglaciation.
 The declined intermediate Cdw obtained from the southeastern Arabian Sea (Core MD77-191), combined with the published eastern and western Arabian Sea paleo-productivity results, provides evidence for the important influence of decreased monsoon intensity at a millennial timescale during cold events in the North Atlantic region, associated with the increase in atmospheric CO2 during the last deglaciation.

 All data are given in Tables 1, S1 and S2 in the Supplement.